CognitiveModeling/Face-GAN-TTS/README.md

 3. Result will be saved in `'test/'`.

-:zap: To make MOS test set, we use 'test/ljspeech_text.txt' to randomly select text description.
+:zap: To make MOS test set, we use the LRS2 test set and the <a href="https://www.chicagofaces.org/">CFD corpus</a> to randomly select faces.

 ---
 ## Training